Langeoog: Geography

 Langeoog's beach is 14 km long.
 Langeoog's actual size depends on the level of tide, which rises and falls about 2.5 m in 6 hours.

 Geology

 Langeoog is geologically nothing but sand.
 Rainwater that falls into the sand has a lower density than saltwater, which makes a kind of freshwater bubble float over the saltwater surrounding and deep under the island.

 The beach and the dunes are eroded by the sea in the western part of the island.
 Since about 1970, Langeoog's western end has moved several hundred metres to the east.
 This happens on every East Frisian island – some islands moved so far that the town had to be rebuilt several times.
 Every island except Juist and Langeoog has large concrete groynes at its western end to reduce erosion.

 History

 Storm tides

 In 1717 Langeoog was cut in three parts by the Christmas storm tide.

+Nazi era

+During the Nazi era, the government expanded Langeoog as an air base starting in 1940.
+On August 22, 1940, 250 French prisoners of war were transferred to the island to perform forced labor.
+Starting in 1941, 113 Soviet prisoners of war were also brought to the island.
+They died due to inhumane treatment; a memorial at the Langeoog Dunes Cemetery today commemorates their fate.
+There were also summer camps for the Hitler Youth on the island as early as the 1930s.
+During this same period, the expelled Jewish family of Heer were living there along with a group of Jewish children from Halberstadt who were in hiding and secretly cared for by the courageous Haus Bethanien sisters.